Elections in Chile: Voting

-Polling places are typically located in public buildings like schools or sporting centers.
-Security for the election is provided by the armed forces and Carabineros (uniformed police), who are present before, during, and after voting to ensure order.
+Polling places are typically located in public buildings such as schools or sports centers.
+Security is provided by the armed forces and Carabineros (uniformed police), who are present before, during, and after voting to ensure order.
 Since a 2012 reform, voter enrollment rolls are no longer segregated by sex, allowing men and women to vote together in the same polling stations.

 Suffrage

 The history of suffrage in Chile since 1833 reflects a gradual expansion of voting rights: